User manual optimise:ms

 Complete the form in the right panel and click Save to record the test results.

-Entering non-numeric input where this is invalid will generate the following error message.
+Entering non-numeric input where this is invalid generates the following error message.
 Correct and click Save.

 At any point you can click to cancel the test data entry and return to the Patient Overview.